UniversalDependencies/UD_Galician-TreeGal/README.md

   * Clitic pronouns inflect for [Case]() with three values (nominative, accusative, dative).
   * Determiners agree with nouns in the same way as adjectives.

-For more information, see Garcia, Marcos (2016), [Universal Dependencies Guidelines for the Galician-TreeGal Treebank](http://www.grupolys.org/~marcos/papers/GL_UD_guidelines.pdf).
+For more information, see Garcia, Marcos (2016), [Universal Dependencies Guidelines for the Galician-TreeGal Treebank](http://www.grupolys.org/~marcos/papers/GL_UD_guidelines.pdf) (note that this document follows old UD guidelines).

 ## Syntax